Serving from 4pm - 12am Sunday-Thursday, until 1am Friday & Saturday.

-House made Thai-style crispy pork belly with tomatoes, Thai chiles, green onions, Chinese celery and lime/fish sauce/palm sugar dressing.
-Classic Thai drinking man’s dish.
+Spicy-sour poached calamari salad with tomatoes, Thai chilies, green onions, Chinese celery, and lime/fish sauce/palm sugar dressing.
+Classic!

 Naem Sii Khrong Muu Thawt

 Sour cured pork riblets deep-fried and served with a side of cabbage, peanuts, ginger and chiles.
 Roht Jat Maak Khrap!

 Deep-fried marinated dried beef seasoned with coriander seeds and served with deep fried lime leaves and jaew.
 Isaan-Thai style jerky.

 Phat Hoi Laai add spaghetti